vic-mwenda/agent-impl/README.md

 ### Example Interactions
 ```
-You> Create a new sales order for customer XYZ
+You> Analyze the performance metrics for Project X
-Agent> I'll help you create a sales order.
+Agent> I'll help you analyze the performance metrics.
 Let me gather the necessary information...

-You> Generate a monthly revenue report
+You> Generate a summary report for the last quarter
-Agent> I'll generate a revenue report.
-Would you like to specify a date range?
+Agent> I'll generate a summary report.
+Would you like to specify any particular metrics to focus on?
 ```

 ## Project Roadmap

 ### Immediate Tasks
 - [ ] Database Operations Tool
-  - CRUD operations for ERP entities
+  - CRUD operations
   - Query builder and executor
   - Transaction management